 What companies offer these ceremonies /services: Maverick Helicopters, Sundance Helicopters.

-If pine trees and crisp mountain air are more your fantasized scenic wonder, check out Mount Charleston.
-It is Nevada's fifth highest mountain at 11,918 feet and offers skiing in winter and weekend scenic tours during the summer.
-Mount Charleston is located 36 miles north of Las Vegas on Highway 95 in the Toiyabe National Forest.
+If you really want to get back to nature, Mount Charleston is the place to find the crisp mountain air and scenic tours that make Nevada a truly spectacular sight.
+Ski down the mountain in winter or take weekend tours during the summer and scout out your ideal wedding locale atop Nevada's fifth highest mountain.
 Two large picnic areas are available for reservation if you'd like an outdoor wedding.
 Contact the U.S. Forest Service at (702) 872-5500 for more information.
 Or, if you'd like a more formal wedding with the romance of a mountain backdrop, try the Mount Charleston Hotel & Restaurant at (800) 794-3456.

-Nestled at the base of the Spring Mountain Range, Spring Mountain Ranch has hosted everything from raiding mountain men and Ute Indians to the famed Krupp diamond.
-It's a unique combination of Hollywood glamour and Western charm.
-In its early history the ranch was home to cattlemen.
-In 1929 the ranch became the property of Willard George, a prominent Hollywood furrier who raised chinchillas in addition to cattle.
-In 1944, the ranch was leased to Chet Lauck, famed for his character as Lum on the "Lum and Abner" radio show.
-In 1955 Lauck sold the ranch to Vera Krupp, wife of German munitions industrialist Alfred Krupp von Bohlen und Halbach.
-The ranch was renamed Spring Mountain Ranch and was Vera Krupp's residence until 1967.
-Her bedroom and secret passageway are just as they were when she owned the ranch.
-Spectacular views of the surrounding mountains and the historic ranch house make it an ideal spot to marry.
+For a glimpse at the history of the West, experience the legacy of Spring Mountain Ranch.
+Once home to cattlemen, the ranch also belonged to Willard George, a prominent Hollywood furrier who raised chinchillas, in 1929; Chet Lauck, famed for his character as Lum on the "Lum and Abner" radio show, in 1944; and Vera Krupp, wife of German munitions industrialist Alfred Krupp von Bohlen und Halbach, from 1955 to 1967.
+To add to the historic ambiance, Krupp's bedroom and secret passageway are just as they were when she owned the ranch.
+Whether you're a history buff, marrying a history buff or just want the location for the mountain scenery, this historic ranch house makes an ideal spot to marry.